carpentries/instructor-training/episodes/23-introductions.md

 credibility to kindness.
 Be comfortable, be intentional, and convey what you want to communicate.
 (Also, check the weather, and make no assumptions about thermostats in an unfamiliar classroom!)

 **The physical environment**.
 Are you in a small classroom or a large, impersonal lecture hall?
 How are the seats arranged?
 Physical features may be beyond your control, but they still contribute to your learner's impressions.
 How can you help?
+(Note: if you are in an online environment, structural features can also impact your workshop experience!
+What are those features, and how can you modify or moderate their impact?)

 **Your use of the few minutes before class.** Is the instructional team present and welcoming, or rushing in frantically to a waiting crowd?

 **Your introduction of yourself.** Planning this out can help you be intentional about what to include -- and what not to!
 A few things you may want to convey include
-* your qualifications
+* your experience or related areas of work
 * how formal/informal you want to be
 * how available you will be to the learners
 * your enthusiasm for the subject